The Pike School Handbook

 - they will be held accountable for unattended accounts, and for use of their computer or communication device, if such equipment is left unattended and/or used by another individual; and

-- they are expected to read, understand this Acceptable Use Policy.
-Students should understand that students are responsible for following these rules.
+- they are expected to read and understand this Acceptable Use Policy.
+Students should understand that they are responsible for following these rules.
 If a student does not follow these rules, and if use of technology on or off-campus negatively impacts the educational experience of a student enrolled at the School, the student may lose electronic device privileges and may face disciplinary action.

 Parents/Guardians should understand that:

-- it is the responsibility of all parents to read this policy and discuss it with the student;
+- it is the responsibility of all parents/guardians to read this policy and discuss it with the student;

 - educators and administrators will strive to help students understand this policy at a level that is appropriate to their age and maturity; and

-- if a student willfully damages the hardware or software of any School-owned technology, the parent will be responsible for paying for the repair or replacement of that technology.
+- if a student willfully damages the hardware or software of any School-owned technology, the parent/guardian will be responsible for paying for the repair or replacement of that technology.